Collection of Personal Information

 Refund Policy For Print-Based Continuing Education Courses

 You may return home study Continuing Education Courses in re-sellable condition for credit toward another print-based course of equal price.
-This exchange must occur prior to the six month anniversary of having purchased this course.
+This exchange must occur prior to 30 days of having purchased this course.
 There will be no monetary refunds

 Refund Policy for Live Real Estate Pre-Licensing/Qualifying, Appraisal Pre-Licensing Courses and Home Inspection Course